curityio/istio-demo-installation/FINDINGS.md

 A [PeerAuthentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/) resource can be used to configure this behavior.\
 It can be applied at a namespace level, with the Curity Identity Server running in a different namespace.

-### User Level Security

-An argument is keeping JWTs out of applications where they could leak, but this doesn't feel very joined up.\
-More on this in the below section.

 ### Advanced Deployment

 Certain options such as [canary releases](https://istio.io/latest/blog/2017/0.1-canary/) of the Curity Identity Server could be easier with Istio traffic routing.\